bjt-user/Linux/vim_scripting.md

 - an autocommand defined in the context of the above
 - a command prefixed with the vim9cmd command modifier

-So by default you still have to old vimscript active.
+So by default you still have the old vimscript active.

 #### line continuation in vim9script